NicholasSynovic/dictin/README.md

 This application goes to online dictionaries (currently Merriam Webster) and scrapes their directory of words to generate word lists and their definitions.

+## How to Run

+1. Install the `requirements.txt` in the .devcontainer folder
+2. Execute the `.py` files with no arguements

 ## TODO

+1. Improve program execution
-1. Collect definitions
+2. Collect definitions
-2. Create log file containing the amount of words under a given letter
+3. Create log file containing the amount of words under a given letter
-3. Add multithreading
+4. Add multithreading
-4. Add more dictionaries
+5. Add more dictionaries